ceph/ceph/doc/architecture.rst

  Architecture
 ==============

-Ceph provides an infinitely scalable Object Store.
-It is based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in
-`RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.
-Its high-level features include providing a native interface to the Object Store via ``librados``, and a number of service interfaces built on top of ``librados``.
+Ceph provides an infinitely scalable Object Store based upon a :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in `RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.
+Storage clients and OSDs both use the CRUSH algorithm to efficiently compute information about data location, instead of having to depend on a central lookup table.
+Ceph's high-level features include providing a native interface to the Object Store via ``librados``, and a number of service interfaces built on top of ``librados``.
 These include:

 - **Block Devices:** The RADOS Block Device (RBD) service provides resizable, thin-provisioned block devices with snapshotting and